Vlad Țepeș League: From Anti-Bolshevik Front to Soviet rapprochement

 PNL cabinet, headed by Ion G. Duca, called for legislative elections in December 1933.
 As Guardist violence mounted, specifically targeting Jews, Filipescu declared that "those who picture that they're serving nationalism by beating on the Jew have no place in the conservative party"; he also criticized the self-segregating Jewish Party, but acknowledged that it had a right to present itself in elections.
+At the same time, Filipescu chided Duca for his order to ban the Iron Guard, arguing that the latter movement included a number of "enthusiastic, clear-minded youths", and that, overall, it was less dangerous for Romania than the League Against Usury, which had escaped unharmed.
 The Conservatives initially submitted their own list, assigning eligible positions to Filipescu, Epure, Hagi-Moscu, Miclescu, Ottulescu, Zlotescu, Gheorghe Budișteanu, and Ilie Pănoiu.
 Within a week, they went back on this decision and formed a cartel with the PP—Filipescu and Sturdza were assigned positions on the PP Assembly list, both of them for Ilfov.

 The campaign in Cluj County was joined by Filipescu's personal secretary, Alexandru Vișan, whose attempt to speak at Gherla was "sabotaged by a group of government supporters."
 This alliance registered dismal results in the Assembly race, but managed to win three senatorial seats: Filipescu was elected in Durostor, Miclescu—in Cahul, and Orăscu—in Cetatea Albă.
 In all three precincts, the PNL had withdrawn its candidates, leading the PNȚ's newspapers to claim that the PC had a secret pact with Duca.
 The election brought a major win for the PNL, but the victorious Premier Duca was assassinated on December 29 by an Iron Guard death squad.
 His replacement, Gheorghe Tătărescu, was allowed by Carol to impose a state of emergency, which was repeatedly prolonged.
 With his Senate speeches, Filipescu pressured Tătărescu government to report on the matter, noting that Duca's assassins had been caught, tried, and sentenced; this effort was backed by the PNȚ's Grigore Gafencu and Mihail Mora.

 The PP–PC alliance was still functional in March 1934, as a coordinated opposition.
-By mid 1934, Filipescu tried to win himself an Assembly seat in the by-elections of Ilfov, though the PC decided not to put any candidates for local elections, since it continued to regard city government as beyond the scope of party politics.
+By mid-1934, Filipescu tried to win himself an Assembly seat in the by-elections of Ilfov, though the PC decided not to put any candidates for local elections, since it continued to regard city government as beyond the scope of party politics.
 The party was moving closer to the democratic opposition movement formed by the PNȚ, now controlled by Maniu, against King Carol.
 Filipescu and Maniu agreed that Carol was an autocrat, and, according to rumors, began flirting with republicanism.
 In August 1934, Filipescu hosted in Bucharest a grand reception in honor of Maniu.
 At Epoca, Sturdza voiced his belief that Romania under the PNL was an autocratic democracy, to which a fully dictatorial regime was preferable—his writings on the topic formed part of a dispute with Dimineața columnist Barbu Brănișteanu, who preferred "an incomplete democratic regime, to a dictatorship that can only be complete".
 In March 1935, the issue of emergency laws pushed the PC closer to the PP, the PNȚ, the Radical Peasants' Party (PȚR) and the Georgists, with which it hoped to form a tactical alliance.
 This was weakened by the PȚR, which insisted that Maniu had tolerated corruption and was therefore unfrequentable.
 Filipescu continued to view economic nationalism as engendering disaster with its debt-relief programs, which, he argued, were akin to "Bolshevism".
 Also in 1935, he and Aurel Vlad set up an "Anti-Bolshevik Front", touring the country to persuade the masses not to vote for such measures.